Powering Our Operations with Renewable Energy

 In August 2010 we switched on a 600-kilowatt solar array at our San Jose headquarters facility.
 The $3.6-million system generates enough power to effectively take one of our two buildings off the grid, with enough left over to power our parking-lot lights.
 Among the ten largest commercial solar installations in Silicon Valley at the time of its completion, the system is expected to prevent more than 10,000 tons of CO2 emissions over 25 years and save Power Integrations approximately $180,000 per year on its energy bills.
 The solar array doubles as a shade structure, providing shelter for 280 cars.
 As of fall 2013, we now have 18 electric-vehicle charging stations installed at our headquarters location.

 To limit energy consumption, we employ automatic management of heating, cooling and lighting in our offices, and in 2011 we completed a datacenter efficiency project resulting in virtualization of more than 90% of our servers.
-We estimate that this project will save more than five million kWh over five years, resulting in hundreds of thousands of dollars in savings and preventing thousands of tons of CO2 emissions.
+We estimate that this project has saved more than five million kWh over five years, resulting in hundreds of thousands of dollars in savings and preventing thousands of tons of CO2 emissions.

 Responsible Supply Chain

 As a fabless semiconductor company, Power Integrations views our supply chain partners as an extension of our operations.
 We have a rigorous qualification process for suppliers and choose established, high-quality manufacturers; all of our wafer foundries and assembly sub-contractors are ISO 14001 certified for environmental compliance and ISO/TS 16949 certified for quality management.
 We audit our suppliers periodically to ensure that they follow local regulations for labor practices and environmental protection.